USDA Loan Pros and Cons

 How Does a USDA Loan Work?

-Like some other government-backed loans, you can’t use USDA loans for vacation investment properties; they can only be used for primary residences.
+Like some other government-backed loans, you can’t use USDA loans for vacation or investment properties; they can only be used for primary residences.
 However, you can use these loans to purchase any type of primary residence, ranging from newly built homes and foreclosures to condos and manufactured homes, as long as they’re located in a rural area.

 USDA Loan Qualification Requirements